CyanusCentaurea/Yeast_genome_project/README.md

 ![img_14.png](Figures/img_14.png)

-There are no signs of changes in the copyness of chromosomes or their sections on the plot.
+There were no signs of changes in the copy number variations of chromosomes or their sections detected on the plot.

 ### Characteristics of genes in the inverted region <div id='inversion_genes'/>